gboeing/osmnx/tests/README.md

 - lint the docstrings
 - run tests and coverage

-You can read more about the project's standards and code/docstring style in the [contributing guidelines](../CONTRIBUTING.md).
+You can read more about the project's standards in the [contributing guidelines](../CONTRIBUTING.md).

 ## Code format